uqlibrary/technology-training/R/heatmaps/heatmaps_intermediate.md

 View(mtcars)
 ```

-*Step 2: prepare data*
+#### Prepare data

-The data is a dataframe, but it has to be a **numeric matrix** to make your heatmap.
-Dataframes can contain variables with different data classes, whereas matrices only contain one data class.
+The data is a dataframe, but it has to be a **numeric matrix** to make

-**Exercise 2 – Convert the mtcars data into a matrix**
+your heatmap.
+Dataframes can contain variables with different data
+classes, whereas matrices only contain one data class.

 ``` r
 class(mtcars)